benoitc/couchbeam/doc/README.md

 # couchbeam

-Couchbeam is a simple erlang library for [Apache CouchDB](http://couchdb.apache.org) or [RCOUCH](http://rcouch.org).
+Couchbeam is a simple erlang library for [Barrel](https://barrel-db.org) or [Apache CouchDB](http://couchdb.apache.org).
 Couchbeam provides you a full featured and easy client to access and manage multiple nodes.

 #### Main features:

-- Complete support of the Apache CouchDB and RCOUCH API
+- Complete support of the BarrelDB and Apache CouchDB API
 - Stream view results to your app
 - Stream changes feeds
 - reduced memory usage